zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 if you don't already have one, pop open [src/Perl6/Grammar.nqp](https://github.com/rakudo/rakudo/blob/83b8b1a/src/Perl6/Grammar.nqp), and get comfortable.

-We'll follow our tokens from top of the tree down, so the first thing we need to find is `token quote`, `rule quote`, `regex quote`, or `method quote`;
+We'll follow our tokens from the top of the tree down, so the first thing we need to find is `token quote`, `rule quote`, `regex quote`, or `method quote`;
 search in that order, as the first items are more likely to be the right thing.

 In this case, it's [a `token quote`](https://github.com/rakudo/rakudo/blob/83b8b1a/src/Perl6/Grammar.nqp#L3555) which is a